Browns expected to sign WR Kenny Britt to four-year, $32.5 million deal, according to report

-The Browns are expected to sign Los Angeles Rams wide receiver Kenny Britt to a four-year, $32.5 million contract with $17 million guaranteed, ESPN reported.
+The Browns are expected to sign Los Angeles Rams wide receiver Kenny Britt to a four-year, $32.5 million contract with $17 million guaranteed on Thursday.

 The NFL's free-agency negotiating period opened at noon Tuesday, but players cannot sign deals with new teams until free agency officially begins at 4 p.m.
 Thursday.